muneale/HTTP-Proxy-Service-BLE/README.md

 ### Command-line Options

-- `--name`: Set the advertised name of the Bluetooth service (default: "Logbot-HPS")
+- `--name`: Set the advertised name of the Bluetooth service (default: "HPS")
 - `--timeout`: Set the HTTP request timeout in seconds (default: 60)
 - `--mtu`: Override the MTU size in bytes (default: 0, which uses the established MTU size)